Unified.to

 • delayed notifications

-The problem becomes more pronounced when ETL pipelines run only once per day, which is still common for enterprise workloads.
+The problem becomes more pronounced when pipelines run infrequently, which is still common in many environments.

 How Modern ELT and CDC Changed the Model